An Essay Towards Solving a Problem in the Doctrine of Chances: Outline

-It is unclear whether Bayes was a "Bayesian" in the modern sense.
-That is, whether he was interested in Bayesian inference, or merely in probability.
-Proposition 9 seems "Bayesian" in its presentation as a probability about the parameter $p$.
-However, Bayes stated his question in a manner that suggests a frequentist viewpoint: he supposed that a ball is thrown at random onto a square table (this table is often misrepresented as a billiard table, and the ball as a billiard ball, but Bayes never describes them as such), and considered further balls that fall to the left or right of the first ball with probabilities $p$ and $1-p$.
-The algebra is of course identical no matter which view is taken.
+Whether Bayes himself was "Bayesian" in the modern sense — that is, whether his interest lay in Bayesian inference specifically, rather than probability more generally — is unclear.
+Proposition 9 reads as "Bayesian" in framing a probability statement about the parameter p itself.
+Yet Bayes poses the underlying problem in frequentist-sounding physical terms: a ball is thrown at random onto a square table, and further balls are then thrown, landing to the left or right of the first with probabilities p and 1 − p respectively.
+(The table is often described in retellings as a billiard table and the ball as a billiard ball, though Bayes himself never calls them that.)
+The algebra is identical regardless of which interpretation is taken.

 Richard Price and the existence of God

-Richard Price discovered Bayes's essay and its now-famous theorem in Bayes's papers after Bayes's death.
-He believed that Bayes's Theorem helped prove the existence of God ("the Deity") and wrote the following in his introduction to the essay:
+Richard Price discovered the essay and its theorem among Bayes's papers after Bayes's death, and believed it offered support for the existence of God.
+In his introduction to the essay, Price wrote: